 My work across contexts demonstrates how motivational language impacts key outcomes for organizations and individuals.
-Goal orientations (regulatory focus: promotion and prevention) and states of goal pursuit (regulatory mode: locomotion and assessment) explain important outcomes in entrepreneurship and innovation.
+Goal orientations (promotion and prevention) and states of goal pursuit (locomotion and assessment) explain some outcomes in entrepreneurship and innovation.
 To measure these motivations, I build linguistic measurement tools that measure motivations in conversations, correspondence, webpages, static documents, and other archives.

 We (Kanze, Conley & Higgins) investigated whether the way in which an organization pursues its goals can influence ethical violations, such as employment discrimination.
 We tested this hypothesis among US franchises, which employ a considerable amount of low-income workers.
 We performed a linguistic analysis of franchise mission statements to determine how they pursue goals.
 Discriminatory behavior is associated with franchises whose mission statements motivate employees to embrace urgent action (locomotion mode) over thoughtful consideration (assessment mode).
 Two experiments reinforced the causal role of locomotion and the absence of assessment in workplace discrimination.
 Preregistration, raw data, and code for those experiments are posted on the Open Science Framework: https://osf.io/9tzdr/

-We Ask Men to Win and Women Not To Lose (Kanze, Huang, Conley & Higgins 2018 in Academy of Management Journal; Kanze, Huang, Conley & Higgins, 2017 in HBR)
+We Ask Men to Win and Women Not To Lose (Kanze, Huang, Conley & Higgins 2018 - "Best Article" Winner in Academy of Management Journal; also Kanze, Huang, Conley & Higgins, 2017 in HBR)